iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 Cushion

-Many options are available because there are many variations in runner body shapes and sizes, running gaits, and runner preferences.
+Many options are available because there are many variations in runner body shapes and sizes, running gaits, and personal preferences.
 A runner training for a five-hour marathon will likely prefer a different amount of cushion and shoe feel than a runner training for an 18-minute 5k or a mountain runner looking to descend technical trails confidently.
-The Hoka Speedgoat 6 is a maximally cushioned shoe, while the Brooks Adrenaline GTS 23 rides much closer to the ground.
+On the trail side, the Hoka Speedgoat 6 is a maximally cushioned trail shoe, while the Altra Lone Peak 9 rides much closer to the ground.

 While more cushion will feel softer and more comfortable, it will come at the cost of reducing your ability to feel slight variations in the ground underneath your feet.
 Meanwhile, minimalist shoes with very little cushion will let you feel every pebble underfoot, but — ouch!